Avaray/neutralino-react-ts-vite-bun/README.md

 # 😧 Known Issues

 - In development mode, you will see `Global variables patch was reverted` warning in the console.
+This started happening after latest Neutralinojs update.
+It doesn't affect the app functionality but it's annoying.
+Currently, I don't have a solution for this.

 # 👋 Credits